Schools & Divisions

 Most of the clinical sites where Indiana University Northwest School of Nursing students complete their hands-on clinical experiences (such as hospitals, clinics, and other agencies) require a national criminal background check before students can be placed in their organization.
-Based on the requirements of these agencies, as well as state and federal regulations, all students in the School of Nursing must undergo a national background check prior to admission and annually thereafter.
-Indiana University Northwest School of Nursing has selected CertifiedBackground.com to complete these background checks.
-The background check includes the following: residency history for the past year and county/counties of residence criminal records.
+Based on the requirements of these agencies, as well as state and federal regulations, all students in the School of Nursing must undergo a national background check prior to admission and annually thereafter (more information will be given on admission).
+The background check includes the residency history for the past seven years, includiing all counties of residence.
 The results of a student's background check may impact his or her admission status in the School of Nursing, preclude students from attending clinical, and/or affect ability to obtain licensure as a registered nurse (RN) in the state of Indiana and other states.

 If an incident occurs that would change your background check, you are required to notify the School of Nursing immediately.
 You may be required to pay for a background re-check.

 Failure to adhere to the above policy will result in dismissal from the program.
 The student will not be able to re-register until this requirement is met.
 The student will be responsible for any late registration fees incurred.
 If clinical time is missed, the student is subject to the clinical absence policy.